renzmann/renzmann.github.io/content/emacsd.md

 | macOS    | ✅       | ✅  | ✅        | ✅    |
 | Windows  | ❌       | ✅  | ❌        | ✅    |

 Once I figure out how to get colors working in Windows terminal, I'll update this table.
 For now though, the 16 bit colors don't react to my color theme, and so on Windows I rely singularly on GUI mode, rather than WSL or emacs inside Alacritty.

 If I had to sum up the theme of my configuration, it would be "vanilla extract".
-In only a few instances do I change overt behavior of Emacs, the most noticiable departures of course being the color theme and [corfu](https://github.com/minad/corfu) completion-at-point.
+In only a few instances do I change overt behavior of Emacs, the most noticiable departure of course being the color theme and [corfu](https://github.com/minad/corfu) completion-at-point.
 Even with those, though, I want a configuration that fits my hands in such a way that I remain comfortable using `emacs -Q` with very little disruption to my normal muscle memory and workflow.